Group of seniors sharing a cheerful toast around a cafe table with coffee and pastries

 For many Australians, trying to set yourself up for retirement is a daunting task.
-Australia’s retirement safety net, superannuation, is an important component of supporting yourself during your twilight years.
-But what is superannuation and how does it work in Australia?
-We’ll break down what superannuation is, how it all started, and what’s involved so you can feel more in control of your retirement plans!
+Superannuation (often called “super”) is a long-term savings system designed to help Australians fund their retirement.
+But what is superannuation and how exactly does it work in Australia?
+In this guide, we’ll explain what superannuation is, how it works, how much is contributed, and when you can access it.

 Overview: